 What is it: Umi Monogatari: Anata ga Ite Kureta Koto

-Umi Monogatari: Anata ga Ite Kureta Koto is an anime that combines elements of fantasy and romance, set in a world where nature and human feelings are closely intertwined.
-The story revolves around two mermaids, Marin and Urin, who venture into the human world after a tragic event that affects the balance between the two worlds.
-The anime is known for its vibrant animation and immersive soundtrack, which help create a magical and captivating atmosphere.
-The narrative explores themes such as love, friendship and the fight against forces that threaten the harmony between human beings and sea creatures.
+Umi Monogatari: Anata ga Ite Kureta Koto is an anime that combines elements of fantasy and romance, set in a world where nature and human feelings are intimately intertwined.
+The story revolves around two mermaids, Marin and Urin, who venture into the human world after a tragic event upsets the balance between the two worlds.
+The anime is known for its vibrant animation and captivating soundtrack, which help create a magical and captivating atmosphere.
+The narrative explores themes of love, friendship, and the struggle against forces that threaten the harmony between humans and sea creatures.

-The production of Umi Monogatari: Anata ga Ite Kureta Koto was handled by animation studio Zexcs, which is known for its work on other popular anime.
-The series launched in 2009 and quickly gained a loyal fan base, drawn to its unique aesthetic and the emotional depth of its characters.
+Umi Monogatari: Anata ga Ite Kureta Koto was produced by the animation studio Zexcs, known for its work on other popular anime.
+The series launched in 2009 and quickly gained a loyal fanbase, drawn to its unique aesthetic and the emotional depth of its characters.
 Kōichi Ohata's direction and Kōji Tanaka's script were instrumental in bringing this enchanting story to life.
-The series also features a soundtrack composed by Yuki Kajiura, who is renowned for his compositions that elevate the narrative and create an emotional connection with the audience.
+The series also features a soundtrack by Yuki Kajiura, renowned for her compositions that elevate the narrative and create an emotional connection with the audience.

 • Screenplay: Kōji Tanaka